 1/2 cup dark brown sugar

-1/2 tsp. each ground nutmeg, cinnamon and ginger
+1/2 tsp. each of ground nutmeg, cinnamon, and ginger